1

 How much do article reviewer jobs pay per hour?

-As of Jun 5, 2026, the average hourly pay for article reviewer in the United States is $29.88, according to ZipRecruiter salary data.
+As of Aug 21, 2026, the average hourly pay for article reviewer in the United States is $29.88, according to ZipRecruiter salary data.
 Most workers in this role earn between $22.60 and $36.54 per hour, depending on experience, location, and employer.

-What is an Article Reviewer job?
+What is an article reviewer?

 An Article Reviewer evaluates and assesses written content for accuracy, quality, and relevance before publication.
 They provide constructive feedback, suggest improvements, and ensure the material aligns with editorial standards.
 This role is common in academic, journalistic, and online publishing fields.
 Strong analytical skills and subject matter expertise are often required.

-What are the key skills and qualifications needed to thrive in the Article Reviewer position, and why are they important?
+What are the key skills and qualifications needed to thrive in the article reviewer position, and why are they important?

 To thrive as an Article Reviewer, you need strong analytical reading skills, domain-specific expertise, and familiarity with academic or industry standards for publication.
 Experience with reference management tools, online peer review platforms, and sometimes professional certifications in the field are beneficial.
 Attention to detail, time management, and clear communication are essential soft skills for providing constructive and objective feedback.
 These abilities ensure high-quality, timely, and reliable evaluations that maintain the integrity and credibility of published content.

 What cities are hiring for Article Reviewer jobs?
-Cities with the most Article Reviewer job openings:

 What are the most commonly searched types of Article Reviewer jobs?
-The most popular types of Article Reviewer jobs are:

-What states have the most Article Reviewer jobs?
 States with the most job openings for Article Reviewer jobs include:

-Infographic showing various Article Reviewer job openings in the United States as of May 2026, with employment types broken down into 27% Full Time, 71% Part Time, 1% Contract, and 1% Nights.
-Highlights an 70% Physical, 3% Hybrid, and 27% Remote job distribution, with an average salary of $62,159 per year, or $29.9 per hour.
+Infographic showing various Article Reviewer job openings in the United States as of August 2026, with employment types broken down into 66% Full Time, 32% Part Time, 1% Contract, and 1% Nights.
+Highlights an 73% Physical, 1% Hybrid, and 26% Remote job distribution, with an average salary of $62,159 per year, or $29.9 per hour.

 Article Student Living